-That’s real life – that’s also real sex.
+That’s real-life – that’s also real sex.

-While male daring and passion for discovery is most often admired in guys, when we carry our craving to climb over the next hilltop of our sexuality, our culture waves a red flag because, after all, there are boundaries to our sexuality.
+While male daring and passion for discovery are most often admired in guys, when we carry our craving to climb over the next hilltop of our sexuality, our culture waves a red flag because, after all, there are boundaries to our sexuality.
 Strangely, men succumb to the wet blanket of shame that our society casts upon us in order to keep our sexuality set on the cool cycle.

-Sexual Discover Is In Your Nature
+Sexual Discovery Is In Your Nature

 Discovery is male.
 It chides us, “Why stop?
 Let’s keep going!”
-Last week my son and wife and I dug a giant hole on the beach and watched the water fill the bottom.
+Last week my son and my wife and I dug a giant hole on the beach and watched the water fill the bottom.
 “Why stop there?” we thought.
 So, we dug the deepest hole on the beach, and he stuck a tall pole in it to mark our achievement.

 Discovery is a guy’s quest to connect, to climb inside, to learn one more thing.
 You ask one more question, drive one more hour, nail up one more sheet of plywood, make one more cast in the bay.
-You reach, discover and then connect.
+You reach, discover, and then connect.

 Male sexuality is no different.
 It’s purely male and purely sexual to chase down one more lane and explore some elusive erotic quality of your lover, a wilder physical sensation you could try together, or something you never thought you could do but wanted to try.
 Your lover, surprised, might say, “Umm.
 What are you trying to prove?
-Dear, this isn’t a track meet.”
+Sweety, this isn’t a track meet.”
 You think, “It’s not?”
-It’s a natural God-given desire for you, yet also your role to lead your wife on the adventure.
+It’s a natural God-given desire for you, yet also your role to lead your partner on the adventure.